Risperwangui/alx-low_level_programming/0x14-bit_manipulation/README.md

 Question 5:
 Write a function that returns the number of bits you would need to flip to get from one number to another.
 Question 6:
-Write s function that checks the endianness.
+Write a function that checks the endianness.
+Question 7:
+Find the password for this program.